vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 - Failure before buffering begins?
 No problem, no harm done.
 - Failure in renaming the original table away?
 No problem, undo ACLs and try later
-- Failure in renaming the ghost table in place of the original table?
+- Failure in renaming the shadow table in place of the original table?
 No problem, rename the original table back in place, remove buffering, try again later

 What happens if VTTablet's process fails while the puncture is in place, though?
 This is where we see the vitess framework benefit.
 A new VTTablet will run.
 Whether we failover to a new MySQL server or not, we expect there to eventually be a VTTablet process in charge.
 That process will run recovery steps for prematurely interrupted migrations.
 It will in fact resume any interrupted migration from point of interruption.